Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SEBE.rst

 **To create a slope raster:**

 #. *Raster > Analysis > Slope*.
 #.
-Use the DSM for elevation layer.
+Use the DSM for the elevation layer.
 #.
 Create the slope z factor =1 - area

 .. figure:: /images/SEBE_SlopeQGIS3.jpg